www-splitcells-net/net.splitcells.network/projects/net.splitcells.os.state.interface/src/main/hugo.md/2022-01-10-A-Case-For-Repo-Process.md

 come to action.
 A managed command is basically a command, that delegates its task to the command `command.managed.execute`.
-It's main goal, is to define an interface for a task and its implementation is contained in a different command.
+Its main goal is to define an interface for a task and its implementation is contained in a different command.
 It's basically a form of dependency injection.
 So let's take the example of pulling data from the server:

-For pulling data from remote servers the command `repo.pull` is defined and its content is the following code:
+For pulling data from remote servers, the command `repo.pull` is defined, and its content is the following code:
 ```
 command.managed.execute disjunction repo.pull
 ```
 This call basically does one thing:
 1. It goes through the possible implementation names `repo.pull.[0...n]`.
-2. Checks if the implementation exits by checking the shell's PATH variable.
+2. Checks if the implementation exists by checking the shell's PATH variable.
-   If this is not the case the `repo.pull` call exits with an error.
+   If this is not the case, the `repo.pull` call exits with an error.
 3. If the command exists, it is executed.
    If the execution is successful, the `repo.pull` call is exited with a success.
    If the execution is not successful, it goes back to the 1st step.

-In order to have a successful execution for a meta repo consisting of git and Mercurial repos 2, implementations have to be provided:
+In order to have a successful execution for a meta repo consisting of git and Mercurial repos, 2 implementations have to be provided:
 1. `repo.pull.0`: `git pull`
 2. `repo.pull.1`: `hg pull`
 # Complex Repo Processes Demonstration